-The company also maintains a 2007 Stock Incentive Plan (the "2007 Plan"), as created on May 7, 2007, under which the company's Board of Directors issues stock options and stock grants to key employees.
-A maximum amount of 400,000 shares can be issued under the 2007 Plan.
+The company also maintains a 2007 Stock Incentive Plan (the "2007 Plan"), as amended on May 7, 2009, under which the company's Board of Directors issues stock options and restricted share grants to key employees.
+A maximum amount of 900,000 shares can be issued under the 2007 Plan.
 Stock options issued under the plan provide key employees with rights to purchase shares of common stock at specified exercise prices.
 Options may be exercised upon certain vesting requirements being met, but expire to the extent unexercised within a maximum of ten years from the date of grant.
-Stock grants issued to employees are transferable upon certain vesting requirements being met.
+Restricted share grants issued to employees are transferable upon certain vesting requirements being met.